ga-wdi-boston/mongodb-crud/README.md

 # Lab: Veterinary Cat-astrophe

-We're starting a veterinary practice to take care of all the cats we know!
+We're starting a veterinary practice to take care of all the cats we know.

-Start with `use cats` in your MongoDB shell, then add these cats:
+Start with `var db = new Mongo().getDB('crud');` at the top of your script, then add these cats:

 * Tiger, male, age 7, black short hair, adopted from NYSPCA
 * Reggie, male, age 7, half-Siamese striped tabby, adopted from NYSPCA